Skip to main content

 Reviews embedded in images or PDFsNot parseable by most AI crawlers

-The pattern here is clear.
+The pattern is clear.
 AI rewards extractable text with specific content.
 It cannot use what it cannot read, and it does not weight signals that contain no information.
 A review response that restates meaningful details about a service interaction gives AI something to work with.
 A response that could apply to any business in any industry gives AI nothing.
+Contact us at support@theanswerengine.ai.

 How AI Crawlers Actually Access Review Responses

-There is another layer to this that most businesses and most marketing consultants get wrong: AI platforms do not have equal access to all review content.
-The platform where your response lives matters as much as what the response says.
+There is another layer most businesses and most consultants get wrong: AI platforms do not have equal access to all review content.
+The platform where the response lives matters as much as what the response says.
+We work with one business per market — check if yours is still open.

-Google Business Profile responses are not directly indexed by most AI models other than Google AI itself.
+Google Business Profile responses are not directly indexed by most AI models other than Google's own AI surfaces.
 ChatGPT and Perplexity primarily access Google review data through third-party aggregators and Bing's index, which captures only a fraction of the response text associated with each review.
 The responses you write on Google may be invisible to two of the three most-used AI platforms.

 The Platform Access Problem